kalinaterziyska/pygame1/README.md

 # pygame1
 The goal of the game is to eat the apples which gives you point and get as many points as you can:

 - In the begining there is a menu from whic the player has to choose to play either 'Option 1.
-Play with obsticles' or 'Opion 2. play with no obsicles'
+Play with obsticles' or 'Opion 2. play without obsicles'

 - The player starts in the midle of the screen.